 · All vehicles must comply with all applicable laws and be operated by licensed drivers.
 Do not decorate in a manner that impedes the vision of the driver.
 Adjustments will be required or entry pulled from parade.
 The Parade Committee and Law Enforcement and Fire reserve the right to refuse participation to any entrant that does not comply with these rules.

-· REGISTRATION (NEW INFO) is now being gathered in one central location for “open entry” downtown parades to help provide better communication with entrants, parade hosts and Shawnee County Emergency Management (SCEM).
+· REGISTRATION is now being gathered in one central location for “open entry” downtown parades to help provide better communication with entrants, parade hosts and Shawnee County Emergency Management (SCEM).
 This allows us to inform you of upcoming parades and forward updates as changes arise.
 The information you provide, especially your driver’s license, is not shared with outside entities except for the purpose of assisting in case of a Mass Casualty Emergency.
 The information is NOT processed under scrutiny by law enforcement.
 It allows us to have a database of contacts in case of emergency and also assists SCEM perform practice drills in case they are ever faced with a mass casualty situation, affording them additional grant funding through FEMA.
 We appreciate your cooperation.
 If you are uncomfortable providing the complete information or unsure who a driver will be, you can have your license scanned in the staging entry by SCEM prior to entering the parade route.
-No one driving a vehicle will be allowed in the parade route without registering either on this site or with the SCEM in staging.
+No one driving a vehicle will be allowed in the parade route without registering with the SCEM in staging.

 THE PARADE ROUTE will begin at 4th & Kansas; remainder of route TBD.

 For more information, contact the St. Pat’s Parade Master, Mark Sweeney email@example.com .